War censorship exposes Putin’s leaky internet controls

 “Look, guys the only space the Russians have to talk about Ukraine. and what is going on in Russia. is Facebook,” Soldatov, now exiled in London. wrote on Facebook in the war’s first week.
 “You cannot just, like, kill our access.”

 Facebook didn’t, although the Kremlin soon picked up that baton, throttling both Facebook and Twitter so badly they are effectively unreachable on the Russian internet.
 Putin has also blocked access to both Western media and independent news sites in the country, and a new law criminalizes spreading information that contradicts the government’s line.
 On Friday, the Kremlin said it would also restrict access to Instagram.
-By early Monday, the network monitor NetBlocks found network data showing the social network restricted in Russia across multiple users.
+By early Monday, the network monitor NetBlocks reported the social network throttled across multiple Russian internet providers.

 Yet the Kremlin’s latest censorship efforts have revealed serious shortcomings in the government’s bigger plans to straightjacket the internet.
-Any Russian with a modicum of tech smarts can circumvent Kremlin efforts to starve Russians of fact.
+Any Russian with a modicum of tech smarts can circumvent government efforts to starve Russians of fact.

 For instance, the government has so far had only limited success blocking the use of software known as virtual private networks, or VPNs, that allows users to evade content restrictions.
 The same goes for Putin’s attempts to restrict the use of other censorship-evading software.